jpehman/webauthn-guide/authentication.md

 This ceremony can only proceed if the device attempting to authenticate has been registered to a user and the relevant properties have been stored by the Relying Party.

 ## <a id="authenticationChallenge"></a> Challenge
-First request a challenge from the server.
+First, request a challenge from the server.
 In our case, the request to the `WorldClientAPI` looks like this:
 ```javascript
   let challengeJSON = await fetch(`${host}/authenticate/credentials/auth/challenge`, { method: "POST" });
 ```